Pros / Swann has the best nighttime video quality in our review.

 Cons / The warranty on this system is only one year.

 Verdict / Swann is an excellent choice for monitoring the exterior of your home at night, and it also has good daytime video quality.

-For its outstanding nighttime video quality, Swann earns our Top Ten Reviews Bronze Award for best home surveillance systems.
+Swann's outstanding nighttime video quality was the best among the home surveillance systems we tested.
 Though the system's daytime video is also above average among the systems we tested, it's not as good as some of the competition's daytime video.
 Like most of the wired systems we tested, Swann requires an intermediate skill level to install.
 Swann's customer support options are decent, but they lack the depth of other home surveillance systems.

 - Video Quality - Day